 - Keep hand sanitizers out of reach.
 These are highly poisonous (even in small amounts).

 - Always have the number for Poison Control handy.
-It should be programmed in your phone, family members’ phones and the phones of anyone else caring for your baby.
+It should be programmed into your phone, family members’ phones, and the phones of anyone else caring for your baby.

-Get down on all fours and look at each room from the baby’s perspective.
+Get down on all fours and look at everything from your baby’s perspective!

 While you’re down there, ask yourself: